sethih10/Reasoning-LLMs/Reinforcement_learning/README.md

 $$ \theta_{k+1} = \theta_{k} + \alpha^{j} \sqrt{\frac{2\delta}{g^{T}A^{-1}g}} A^{-1}g  $$

-$ \text{j} \in (0,1) $
+j $\in$ $(0,1)$

-The only way to calculate \inverse is conjugate gradient trick, which is very complex.
+The only way to calculate inverse is conjugate gradient trick, which is very complex.
 Therefore, we switched to computationally better models like PPO and GRPO.